jeffchiou/coordiscroll/README.md

 Who is this for?

 - You need relative scrolling, i.e. synchronized by the difference in position rather than absolute position
-- You need complex relationships between scrolled elements
+- You need complex sync relationships between scrolled elements

 If you only need basic synchronized scrolling, other libraries may be more performant.